Virgin Media O2 Logo in white

 What is mesh WiFi?

-Mesh WiFi is a wireless internet system made up of two or more mesh devices that work together to create a strong and stable WiFi network throughout your home.
+Mesh WiFi is a wireless internet system made up of two or more mesh devices, called nodes, that work together to create a strong and stable WiFi network throughout your home.
 It's designed to provide strong, reliable internet coverage in places where a single router might struggle to reach.

-These nodes are important in efficiently delivering WiFi, as each node acts as chain for other nodes in the system so that even nodes that are furthest from the router can still deliver a strong signal.
+These nodes are important in efficiently delivering WiFi, as each node acts as a chain for other nodes in the system, passing the signal along and ensuring fast, stable WiFi in every corner of your home.
 Nodes also communicate with one another to determine the fastest band for your devices, and to reroute traffic in the event that one node fails.

 Is mesh WiFi worth it?

-Mesh systems are generally more reliable and user-friendly than WiFi extenders, while extenders are cheaper and simpler fixing signal issues in one two specific areas in your home.
+In short, mesh systems are generally more reliable and user-friendly than WiFi extenders, while extenders are cheaper and simpler to fixing signal issues in one to two specific areas in your home.

 Does mesh WiFi replace your router?

-Yes, a mesh WiFi system can replace your router, but it depends on how you set it up.
+Most mesh systems are designed to replace your router completely, but it depends on how you set it up.
 In most cases, a mesh system is designed to take over the role of your router.
 It connects directly to your modem (the device that brings internet into your home) and creates a seamless WiFi network across your space.

 This is the best setup for getting a solid connection because it simplifies your network and ensures all the features of the mesh system work properly.